 Type in 100 or the defined password and then press OK or enter.
-This will bring up the same screen that is displayed on the HMI screen and the user will be able to monitor or change values as the user would be able to or the the controls
+This will bring up the same screen that is displayed on the HMI screen and the user will be able to monitor or change values as the user would be able to on the HMI screen.